lersy/Dell-7577-Hackintosh-macos-Opencore/README.md

 # BIOS Version and Settings

-> BIOS Version: 1.14.0
+> BIOS Version: 1.15.0

 * Disable Secure Boot

 * Change SATA Operation to AHCI

 <details>
-<summary>Advanced BIOS Settings for Enthusiastic People after successful installation </summary>
+<summary>Recommended advanced BIOS settings after successful installation </summary>

-<b> IMPORTANT NOTE1: All changes done through this screen will be back to default when you perform a BIOS upgrade or re-flash the same version.
+<b> IMPORTANT NOTE1: All changes done through this command screen will be back to default values when you perform a BIOS upgrade or re-flash the same version.
 It also defaults itself if you reset CMOS physically. </b>

 <b>IMPORTANT NOTE2: Even though steps described here are not required for a successful boot process, it is strongly advised.
 Steps here are my preferred methods but excluded from config in order to prevent new comers’ mistakes. </b>

 To enable advanced BIOS options;

-1- Set Misc>Boot>HideAuxiliary to YES

-2- Execute AdvancedBiosSettings at Opencore Picker screen
+Execute AdvancedBiosSettings at Opencore Picker screen

 Enter given commands below for each settings.
-When it is done, type “exit” without quotes to exit this command shell screen.
+When it is done, type “exit” or "reboot" without quotes to exit this command shell screen.

 | Command			| Explanation 		|